Batu Khasikov: Politics

 From 2003 to 2008, Khasikov worked in police establishment.
 He holds the rank of a senior lieutenant.
 In March 2008, his duties changed course as a result of his election of Federation Council's member of the Republic of Kalmykia.

 Khasikov is the leader of the "For a Healthy Country" civic organization.
 The function of organization is healthy lifestyle promotion.
 Today, the All-Russian Social Movement "For A Healthy country" organizes events in different cities on a regular basis.

+Sanctions

+On 20 November 2022, against the backdrop of the Russian invasion of Ukraine, Khasikov was sanctioned by the United Kingdom, noting that "the region he controls is one of the poorest ethnic republics in Russia, from which a significant number of mobilized soldiers were called up for the war."
+For similar reasons, he was added into the Specially Designated Nationals and Blocked Persons List of the Office of Foreign Assets Control by the United States Department of the Treasury on 24 February 2023.

+Khasikov was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

 Fight Nights

 Khasikov is the promoter and co-founder of Eurasia Fight Nights.
 Fight Nights is a mixed martial arts (MMA) promotion in Russia which also promotes shows in other Russian-speaking countries.
 Its live events and competitions have been broadcast on Russia-2 and REN TV.
 Before appointment as Federation Council's member, Khasikov was a Fight Nights producer and a Fight Nights fighter.